 - (a) The Employer shall contribute the amount of Pension contributions specified in Article 5.01 for each hour earned by employees under the scope of this Collective Agreement.
 Such amounts to be paid in trust to the Bricklayers and Allied Craftworkers Pension Trust Fund of Alberta and Saskatchewan by the 15th day of the month following the month in which they were earned.
 Contributions to this Pension fund will be sent to the Administrator of the fund, currently Funds Administrative Services, accompanied by the appropriate remittance forms supplied by the Administrator. - (b) In respect to contributions for members of Local 1, Northern members, fifty cents (\$0.50) for each hour earned will be remitted to the Bricklayers and Trowel Trades International Pension Fund Canada.
-Contributions to the B&TTIPF should be sent in separately accompanied by the appropriate remittance forms supplied by that Pension Fund. - (c) For members of Local 1, Southern members, the full pension contribution will be remitted to the Bricklayers and Allied Craftworkers Pension Trust Fund of Alberta and Saskatchewan. - (d) Contributions submitted on behalf of workers who are working in Alberta on travel cards from outside of Alberta will be forwarded by the Pension Plan Administrator to their home local union pension trust fund provided there is a reciprocal agreement in place between Alberta and that local union pension

-- trust fund.
-Travel Cards must fill out and submit a Pension Contribution Transfer Form to have contributions sent to their home local Pension Trust. - (d) If such amounts are determined by the Board of Trustees of the Fund to be insufficient to meet the fund requirements, they may advise the Joint Labour Management Committee in writing, including all pertinent financial information.
-Any agreed adjustments to the contribution level will result in an appropriate adjustment to the wage rates such that there will not be any increase in the gross wage rate.
+Contributions to the B&TTIPF should be sent in separately accompanied by the appropriate remittance forms supplied by that Pension Fund. - (c) For members of Local 1, Southern members, the full pension contribution will be remitted to the Bricklayers and Allied Craftworkers Pension Trust Fund of Alberta and Saskatchewan. - (d) Contributions submitted on behalf of workers who are working in Alberta on travel cards from outside of Alberta will be forwarded by the Pension Plan Administrator to their home local union pension trust fund provided there is a reciprocal agreement in place between Alberta and that local union pension trust fund.
+Travel Cards must fill out and submit a Pension Contribution Transfer Form to have contributions sent to their home local Pension Trust. - (e) If such amounts are determined by the Board of Trustees of the Fund to be insufficient to meet the fund requirements, they may advise the Joint Labour Management Committee in writing, including all pertinent financial information.
+Any agreed adjustments to the contribution level will result in an appropriate adjustment to the wage rates such that there will not be any increase in the gross wage rate. - (f) Pension contributions shall not be payable in respect of a Member on or after November 30th, of the calendar year in which the Member attains the age of seventy-one (71) years or such other maximum age prescribed under Canada's Income Tax Act.
+Such monies that would have otherwise been payable on behalf of the Member as pension contributions shall be paid directly to the Member as a separate hourly payment exclusive of other wage